rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 The post-processing of results ensures that important KPI can be provided for the energy system optimization.
 There are three output formats of the MVS:

-* For the end-user of the standalone application, an automatic report is generated that makes scenario evaluation easy
+* For the end-user of the standalone application, an :ref:`automatic report <output_report>` is generated that makes scenario evaluation easy
-* For a developer of the standalone application, the results are also provided as excel files and pngs.
+* For a developer of the standalone application, the results are also provided as excel files and pngs
 * For the EPA, the results are provided in a json format to be displayed interactively in their environment

+:Notes:

-:ToDo: Improving the outputs is a continuing task.
+Improving the outputs is a continuing task.
+Following improvements can be considered in the future:

+* Move all KPI connected to the individual energy vectors into a seperate table and display in the report
+* Add-on requested by end-users: Cash flow projections

 NF-MVS-03 - Communication interface between MVS and ESB
 #######################################################